pingcap/docs/tools/common-operations-of-dm-ansible.md

 ## Replace a DM-worker instance

-Assuming that you need to maintain the `172.16.10.72` machine or this machine is faulty, and you need to migrate `dm_worker1` from the `172.16.10.72` machine to the `172.16.10.75` machine, perform the following steps:
+Assuming that the `172.16.10.72` machine needs to be maintained or this machine breaks down, and you need to migrate `dm_worker1` from `172.16.10.72` to `172.16.10.75`, perform the following steps:

 1. Configure the SSH mutual trust and sudo rules on the Control Machine.

-    1. Refer to [Configure the SSH mutual trust and sudo rules on the Control Machine](../tools/data-migration-deployment.md#step-5-configure-the-ssh-mutual-trust-and-sudo-rules-on-the-control-machine) and log in to the Control Machine using the `tidb` user account and add `172.16.10.75` to the `[servers]` section of the `hosts.ini` file.
+    1. Refer to [Configure the SSH mutual trust and sudo rules on the Control Machine](../tools/data-migration-deployment.md#step-5-configure-the-ssh-mutual-trust-and-sudo-rules-on-the-control-machine), log in to the Control Machine using the `tidb` user account, and add `172.16.10.75` to the `[servers]` section of the `hosts.ini` file.

         ```
         $ cd /home/tidb/dm-ansible